 Funds are available on a 24 month rolling period, if you don't spend it you lose it after that time period.

-If you have less than 50 employees and are recruiting a 16-18 year old, you will receive 100% of the funding.
+If you have fewer than 50 employees and are recruiting a 16-18 year old, you will receive 100% of the funding.

 What are the new Apprenticeship Standards?